CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

  * Capital vs. Time & Genius as a method of increasing the prosperity of humanity can be debated (Blue Origin vs. SpaceX)
  * If you just listen to economists for dozens of hours, you'll learn economics through osmosis

+Notes:
+The free market allows people to make their own decisions, it isn’t rule by capital.
+The Korean Peninsula shows the difference between freedom (liberal capitalism, liberal in the classical sense) and totalitarianism
+The free market allows people to make their own decisions, it isn’t rule by capital.
+“The utopians who have dreamed of avoiding this struggle always land in some variant where they force others to perform it for them.”

+Section: The Free Market Allows Autonomy For All
+- The free market allows people to make their own decisions, it isn’t rule by capital.
+- As long as someone doesn't have power over you, you are free
+- Need to be careful to both not have government control you or corporations control you
+- "Government is just a corporation in the limit" - E

 ### <b>What Money Is</b>

 This blog post is not "Why You Should Be Rich."
 When most people think about being rich the first thing that comes to mind is buying power.
 "I want to win the lottery so I can live on a yacht with a Lamborgini and an expensive watch."
 This is fundamentally spending your money to purchase goods and services - you do not get this spent money back.
 This spending is used to increase your quality of life or for other mainly hedonistic reasons.